sdispater/pendulum/docs/index.rst

 .. note::

     Even though, it inherits from the ``timedelta`` class, its behavior is slightly different.
-    The more important to notice is that the native normalization does not happen to be more intuitive.
+    The more important to notice is that the native normalization does not happen, this is so that it feels more intuituve.

     .. code-block:: python